 Prioritizing Gender Equality

-PanAfricare’s approach to gender equality encompasses three core principles, which together comprise a strategy that increases women’s participation in projects and ensures that their participation is meaningful and influential Leadership and Possibility, Sphere of Influence and Empowerment and Mobilization
+IMPACT Program's approach to gender equality encompasses three core principles, which together comprise a strategy that increases women’s participation in the project and ensures that their participation is meaningful.

-PanAfricare’s IMPACT project in Turkana County, Kenya is implementing an Agri-nutrition project as a response to Turkana County’s chronic malnutrition, drought, and food insecurity.
+The project is a response to Turkana County’s chronic malnutrition, drought, and food insecurity.

 To help alleviate this problem, it is essential to address the root causes of shocks that undermine the resiliency of communities.

-Therefore, the goal of IMPACT is to significantly improve nutrition outcomes for pregnant and lactating women and infants and young children (defined as under 5 years of age) in Turkana County within five years, while simultaneously improving food security and resilience for the entire household.
+The goal of the IMPACT is to significantly improve nutrition outcomes for pregnant and lactating women and infants and young children (defined as under 5 years of age) in Turkana County within five years, while simultaneously improving food security and resilience for the entire household.

 PanAfricare Kenya is part of the wider PanAfricare Africa network that was established in July 2020.
 As an independent non-profit organization, we are pioneering a variety of self-help development programs in Kenya.